Lutz Goepel

-Lutz Goepel (born 10 October 1942 in Gotha, Thuringia) is a German politician who served as a Member of the European Parliament from 1994 until 2009, representing Saxony.
+Lutz Goepel (10 October 1942 – 29 April 2026) was a German politician, who served as a Member of the European Parliament from 1994 until 2009, representing Saxony.

+Life and career

-He is a member of the conservative Christian Democratic Union, part of the European People's Party.
+Goepel was born in Gotha, Thuringia on 10 October 1942.
+He was a member of the conservative Christian Democratic Union, part of the European People's Party.
 In 1990 he was elected as a member of the People's Chamber of the German Democratic Republic, representing the Democratic Farmers' Party of Germany (DBD), which later merged with the CDU.

+Goepel died on 29 April 2026, at the age of 83.